aakar/s2k/README.md

 At the moment program is built for Windows x64 and Linux x64.
 That all I have access to.
-It was tested on fresh Windows 11 and KUbuntu 24.04 but should work on most 64 bit Windows and Linux supported by current GoLang.
+It was tested on fresh Windows 11 and KUbuntu 24.04 but should work on most 64 bit Windows and Linux supported by current [Go language](https://go.dev/wiki/MinimumRequirements).

 I tried to structure source code in such a way that it should be easy to port to other Windows or Linux architectures and it could be relatively simple to